Ivy-Apps/ivy-wallet/.github/PULL_REQUEST_TEMPLATE.md

 ## Troubleshooting CI failures

 If you see any of the PR checks failing (❌) go to [Actions](https://github.com/Ivy-Apps/ivy-wallet/actions) and find it there.
-Or simply click "Details" next to the failed check and explore the logs to see why the it has failed.
+Or simply click "Details" next to the failed check and explore the logs to see why it has failed.

 ### Detekt
 [Detekt](https://detekt.dev/) is a static code analyzer for Kotlin that we use to enforce code readibility and good practices.